Environmental issues in Uruguay: Deforestation

-Pulp Mills
+Pulp mills

 Botnia was established in Fray Bentos in 2006.
 It meets all of the environmental requisites proposed by the IFC and the MIGA.
-It was also shown how Botnia would in fact help the city of Fray Bentos’ sanitary system by putting their waste through Botnia’s filters.
+It was also shown how Botnia would in fact help the city of Fray Bentos' sanitary system by putting their waste through Botnia's filters.
 Botnia was sold to UPM in 2009, and they have now also taken the production of biomass energy into their products.

 Afforestation

-Uruguay is a country consisting mostly of prairie land, with only 3.6% of it being high forest.
+Uruguay consists mostly of prairie, with only 3.6% of it being high forest.
 Afforestation is when trees are planted to create new forest areas.
 But the main problem is the introduction of new non-indigenous species in the process, which, in some areas, are in competition with the local species.
 Large areas of the prairie land have been converted into forest, mainly for agro forestry, and large quantities of pesticides and herbicides are used to keep the trees from getting affected by pests and weeds, and when these trees are harvested, the land becomes bare, which creates a fire hazard.
-Afforestation has been further accelerated by the demand for wood by the pulp mills, adding the damage.
-The introduction of the new forests may also fragment the existing the native forests, thus affecting the genetic diversity through a process of allopatric separation.
+Afforestation has been further accelerated by the demand for wood by the pulp mills, adding to the damage.
+The introduction of the new forests may also fragment the existing the native forests, thus affecting the genetic diversity through a process of allopatric speciation.